Joon-Hwan-Hong/QLSC600D2_2025_M5A1/Meeting_records/Mar14MeetingMinutes.md

 1 = Uncertain access with uncertain timeline (Will need to contact someone and you don't know how they will respond or if they will respond, etc.)

+**For the other columns we did not get to making a specific rubric like we have for data availability.
+We ended with thinking about lumping description of protocols, samples, and tools under description of methods but this idea hasn't been fully figured out.
+We are going to think on our own about how we can make generalizable criteria for the other categories and reconvene on Tuesday March 19 @ 1:30.**

+## Additional Notes
+### Assessing quality of experimental design
+ - Does this experiment answer the research question?
+ - Are the authors making assumptions that are not based on the evidence they acquried?
+ - Is the hypothesis answered in a scientific way?

+### Description of methods
+- Is the path of answering the hypothesis explained completely?

+## If you have additional thoughts to share, write them out below